Beachlands - Hayling Island Beach

 Sheltered by the West Winner sand bar, this a good choice for swimmers.
 However, there is no lifeguard service at this beach.
 The seafront area is fairly accessible for those with pushchairs and wheelchairs, with boardwalks over the shingle which are wide enough for wheelchairs.

 Facilities include toilets, beach huts, tourist information office, and plenty of choice of bars, cafes, kiosks, and restaurants.
 There is also plenty of car parking space, and the beach is easily reached by bus.
-There are open air markets and car boot sales throughout the year and this beach retains its Blue Flag for 2021.
+There are open air markets and car boot sales throughout the year.

 Type of beach